Retrieving cosmological information from small-scale CMB foregrounds II. The kinetic Sunyaev Zel'dovich effect: Full parameter distributions

 \subsection{Varying cosmology}

-We present on Fig.~\ref{fig:full_triangle_plot} the posterior distribution of the main cosmological and nuisance parameters obtained in Sec.~\ref{subsec:res_small_scale}.
+In Fig.~\ref{fig:full_triangle_plot}, we present the posterior distribution of the main cosmological and nuisance parameters obtained in Sec.~\ref{subsec:res_small_scale}.
 Depending on the nature of the analysis (that is, if templates or RF are used), these parameters can be sampled or derived.
 The cosmological information included in the SZ spectra when they are inferred by the RF at each iteration of the chain favours later and quicker reionisation scenarios although the constraints remain fully consistent with the results obtained with templates.
-The correlation between $\sigma_8$ and $1-b$, as well as the anti-correlation between $1-b$ and the tSZ amplitude, already observed in \citetalias{PAPER1}, is not broken by the addition of the cosmology-dependent kSZ model.
+The anti-correlation between $\sigma_8$ and $1-b$, as well as the correlation between $1-b$ and the tSZ amplitude, already observed in \citetalias{PAPER1}, is not broken by the addition of the cosmology-dependent kSZ model.
 Finally, the kSZ shape parameters, $\log \alpha_0$ and $\kappa$, cannot be constrained precisely.
 Only an upper limit $\log [ \alpha_0/\mathrm{Mpc}^3] < 4.1$ ($95\%$ confidence) can be placed on the amplitude of the large-scale amplitude of the free electrons density fluctuations at high redshift.
 The interpretation of such an upper limit, in terms of high-redshift galaxy properties, will be the focus of future work.

 We show in Fig.~\ref{fig:tSZxCIB_free_cosmo} the joint posterior distributions of the amount of CIBxtSZ correlations, $\xi$, with the amplitudes of the kSZ and tSZ power spectra at $\ell=3000$, for the four cases aforementioned.
 We see that, despite being fully consistent with the results obtained with templates, using the cosmology-dependent SZ spectra allows to break the degeneracy between $\xi$ and the SZ amplitudes.
-In particular, replacing the tSZ template by the RF-inferred spectrum in the analysis allows to break the degeneracy between $\xi$ and the tSZ amplitude: the correlation coefficient between $\DtSZ$ and $\xi$ drops from $- 0.6$ when the model used for the tSZ is a template, to $- 0.2$ when the cosmology-dependent tSZ power is used.
+Replacing the tSZ template by the RF-inferred spectrum in the analysis allows to break the degeneracy between $\xi$ and the tSZ amplitude: the correlation coefficient between $\DtSZ$ and $\xi$ drops from $- 0.6$ when the model used for the tSZ is a template, to $- 0.2$ when the cosmology-dependent tSZ power is used.
 Similarly, exploiting the cosmological information included in the kSZ power breaks the degeneracy between $\DkSZ$ and $\xi$, moving from $0.6$ to $0.2$ when the kSZ template is replaced by the RF.